 We launched the Social Epistemology Review and Reply Collective (SERRC; ISSN 2471-9560) on 15 November 2011.
 To date, we have published over 1000 posts from various commentators, intellectuals, and scholars (please refer to our Site Bibliography).

-The SERRC participates in a publishing assemblage—an interconnected publishing platform—with the journal Social Epistemology (Taylor & Francis) and the book series “Collective Studies in Knowledge and Society” (Rowman & Littlefield International).
+The SERRC participates in a publishing assemblage—an interconnected publishing platform—with the journals Social Epistemology (Taylor & Francis), and The Journal of Sociotechnical Critique (Open Access), and the book series “Collective Studies in Knowledge and Society” (Rowman & Littlefield International).
 In partnership with our contributors, our assemblage helps to initiate, develop, amplify, reimagine, and renew work published on one platform through the resources of the other platforms.
 The SERRC serves as a recursive outlet supporting any number of individual and collaborative projects.
 In particular, we seek to work with early-career scholars.
 Our publishing structure, and emphasis on dialogue and the reception of scholarly work, affords early-career scholars significant opportunities not found with more traditional publications.

 The Editorial Board consists of the members of the SERRC.
 Specific roles are as follows:

-Jim Collier (firstname.lastname@example.org), Virginia Tech (US), Founder and Managing Editor;
+Jim Collier (firstname.lastname@example.org), Virginia Tech (US), Founder and Executive Editor;

 Kamili Posey (email@example.com), Kingsborough College (US), Book Review Editor;

-Adam Riggio (email@example.com), Royal Crown College (CA), Special Topics Editor.
+Adam Riggio (email@example.com), International Language Academy of Canada, Toronto, Ontario (CA), Special Topics Editor, Former Executive Editor.